 The results of your brain scan will help your doctors to identify what may have caused your stroke and ensure you get the right emergency treatment.

 There are a number of other tests that you may receive during your first few days in hospital.
-These will be to find out more about what caused your stroke, or to see what effects it has had.
-These are some of the tests you may undergo:

 - An electrocardiogram (ECG): can show if an irregular heartbeat called atrial fibrillation may have caused your stroke.
-Atrial fibrillation can increase your risk of stroke, but can also be managed with medication.